BuddyForms/BuddyForms/readme.txt

 > * News Magazines – Create single articles through collaborative writing among a team of editors
 > * How-to’s – Gather a learning community around you, let users share their knowledge and engage discussions on your site
 > * Marketplace – Sell and purchase products from different vendors and list all the product features
+> * Any kind of user generated content, user submitted posts
 > #### Of course, you can do simple forms, too like
 > * Contact Forms – Collect leads and customer support data
 > * Registration Forms – Sign-up users to your webpage